sparkflows/sparkflows-docs/docs/installation-upgrading/database/sql-server.rst

 Create the Tables for Fire in Microsoft SQL Server
 -----------------------------------

+Tables in Microsoft SQL Server can be created using the DDL script : ``db/sqlserver/fire-schema.sqlserver.sql``

 * Create the tables for Fire in Microsoft SQL Server by executing the ``create-sqlserver-db.sh`` script::